Freehold Flat Mortgages

 How will you be using the flat?

-Of the two, freehold flats are more scarce and getting a mortgage for one even more so.
+Of the two, freehold flats are more scarce and getting a mortgage for one is even more so.
 But, that doesn’t mean it’s impossible – far from it!

 What is a freehold flat?

-Instead, your personal responsibility extends to the boundary of your flat, and neither you nor anyone else in your block will be obliged to deal with any maintenance issues that could arise.
+Instead, your responsibility extends to the boundary of your flat, and neither you nor anyone else in your block will be obliged to deal with any maintenance issues that could arise.

 This is in stark contrast to leasehold flats, which are much more widely available (except in Scotland, where freeholds are more common).